The Art of Pouring with a Gooseneck Kettle: Tips and Techniques for Precision Brewing

 What is a Gooseneck Kettle?

 A gooseneck kettle is a specialized type of kettle tailor-made for meticulous pouring.
 It features a long, thin spout that allows you to control the flow of water more accurately than a standard kettle.
 This unique design makes it an essential tool for pour-over coffee enthusiasts and baristas alike.
+A gooseneck kettle is useful because it not only helps you control flow rate, but also placement, agitation, and heat loss as well.

 Benefits of Using a Gooseneck Kettle